gitter-badger/gocompat/README.md

 ## Introduction

-**gocompat** allows you to verify backwards compatibility of you project API by continuously storing an index of all exported symbols.
-This index is stored in a `.gocompat` file that is used to later compare against the current API state.
+**gocompat** allows you to verify backwards compatibility of your project interface.
+It stores an index of all exported symbols in a `.gocompat` file that allows comparisons with newer versions of the interfaces at later point.

 ## Installation

-Execute `go get -u "github.com/s2gatev/gocompat"`.
+`go get -u github.com/s2gatev/gocompat`

 ## Usage

 Execute `gocompat` inside your project directory.
+You can modify the command by inserting:
+* `-f` for storing the current interface in the index even if it is not compatible with the previous one.

+## Contribution

+Contributions via issues and pull requests are more than welcome!

 ## License